Shelly855/connect4-minimax-ml-agent/README.md

 ## Optional Setup (Not Required)

-If you'd like to rerun or inspect the notebooks:
+If you'd like to rerun the notebooks locally:

 1. Ensure Python 3.10+ is installed.
 2. Install required packages: